I’ve been charged with a felony. How long will it be before I go to trial?

 If a person is charged with a felony, their case will likely not be turned over to a grand jury for at least six months after their arrest.
 Sometimes, depending on the district attorney’s office, it can even be a year afterwards.
 There are exceptions to that, though.
 I’ve seen cases where an investigator very quickly worked up his case, whether because of some connection to the family of the “victim” or because he had experience with the client and just didn’t like the client.

 Once a person is arraigned (you can check out our previous post about arraignments), that’s when things really start moving.
-Your lawyer should be filing the necessary paperwork to 1) invoke your right to a speedy trial, 2) disclosing any discovery from you, and 3) request discovery from the prosecution.
+Your lawyer should be filing the necessary paperwork to:

 In every criminal case, requesting and reviewing discovery is one of the main ways that a case gets dragged out.
 Often times, the prosecution will drag its feet in turning discovery over to the defense lawyer, and it is not unusual for there to be some discovery that the prosecution holds on to.
 Your lawyer should constantly be pushing to receive all of the discovery from the prosecution, so that he can determine what evidence should not be introduced at trial.
 As you and your lawyer are reviewing discovery, you should be strategizing and discussing how it affects your case.